cp3402-students/project-2026-jcua-team7/deployment.md

 6. Get at least one team member to review the PR before merging.

 ---

-## Testing
+## Testing Summary

-Before pushing to staging, verify:

-- [ ] Theme activates without errors on a clean install
-- [ ] All pages render correctly at http://localhost:8080
-- [ ] No PHP errors or warnings in the browser (debug mode is on in Docker)
-- [ ] Responsive layout works at mobile (375px), tablet (768px), and desktop (1280px)
-- [ ] No hard-coded URLs, IDs, or client-specific text in template files

----
+The website was tested across multiple pages.

+- Navigation menu is working correctly
+- Images are loading properly
+- Layout is consistent across pages
+- Minor issues found in header size and image cropping

+Overall, the website is functioning well and ready for staging/production.

 ## Deployment to Staging